A CurtainUp Review

 The other two men are John Watherstone and Desmund Curry.
 Watherstone is Catherine's fiance John Watherstone.
 Chandler Williams, manages to portray him as both reasonably charming and yet make the outcome of the engagement neither surprising or all that tragic.
 The always excellent Michael Cumpsty is delightful as a gone to seed star cricket player, who's now a solicitor who's madly but hopelessly in love with Catherine

 Of course given the time frame of this fight for the honor of one family, its happy ending is doomed to be followed by a much larger battle with greater sacrifices demanded on many British families.
-As noted in another review of another Winslow Boy production (review ) The real Ronnie Winslow a boy named George Arher-Shee saw his name clearing suit happily topped with a substantial compensation payment by the Admiralty.
+As noted in another review in London (review ), t he real Ronnie Winslow, a boy named George Arher-Shee, saw his name clearing suit happily topped with a substantial compensation payment by the Admiralty.
 But less happily, he joined the army and was killed in the first battle of Ypres at the end of 1914.